The Framework for Workforce Planning in Behavioral Health

 Expand the role of individuals in recovery and their families to actively participate in and influence their own care, provide care and supports to others, and educate the workforce.

-Expand the role and capacity of communities to effectively identify their needs and promote behavioral health and wellness.
+Expand the role and capacity of communities to effectively identify their needs and promote behavioral health, wellness, and recovery.

-Expand the role and capacity of all health and social service providers, through interprofessional collaboration, t0 meet the needs of persons with mental and substance use conditions.
+Expand the role and capacity of all health and social service providers, through interprofessional collaboration, to meet the needs of individuals and families experiencing mental health and substance use conditions.

 Strengthen the Workforce

-Implement systematic recruitment and retention strategies at the federal, state and local levels.
+Implement systematic recruitment and retention strategies at the federal, state, and local levels to find and retain a diverse workforce.

 Increase the relevance, effectiveness, and accessibility of training and education.